-The mitochondria, often called the powerhouse of the cell is a very popular area of anti-aging research.
-Defects in the mitochondra are thought to contribute to aging.
+The mitochondria often called the powerhouse of the cell is a very popular area of anti-aging research.
+Defects in the mitochondria are thought to contribute to aging.
 Spermidine is thought to promote mitochondria formation in cells.
 But again, this is limited to mice and not humans.

 Spermidine Research Summary

 Let's summarize the research conducted so far so you can quickly make sense of it: